palaksharma1011/palaksharma1011/README.md

 ## 🌟 Why You’ll Love Working With Me:

-**Master of Frontend Development** : I have a sharp eye for detail and the ability to create stunning, responsive, and interactive designs using HTML, CSS, JavaScript, and Bootstrap.
+**Master of Full stack Development** : I have a sharp eye for detail and the ability to create stunning websites.

 **DSA Prodigy**: With my exceptional problem-solving skills and expertise in Java-based algorithms, I can tackle even the toughest challenges with confidence and precision.